Rasmuskilp/sql_info/README.md

 #	DEFAULT
 	E.g (column_table DEC(3,2) NOT NULL DEFAULT(0)); - when no values have been entered, the column will have the DEFAULT value.
 #	IDENTITY
-o	Increments the primary key automatically when a new row is inserted.
 #	UPDATE and DELETE
 o	If you need to change the contents of a table, use the UPDATE statement o	Use SET to set specific column, data value. o	Beware of leaving out the WHERE clause, this will update the entire table. o	DELETE works in the same way but without the SET.
-##•	Database Considerations
+##	Database Considerations
-o	Data security
-o	Data recovery
 o	Data integrity
 o	Normal form
 •	Normal form
-#•	1st normal form – a database is in First Normal form when the following conditions are satisfied:
+#	1st normal form – a database is in First Normal form when the following conditions are satisfied:
 o	Make everything Atomic
 	Data must be presented as small as it can be o	There should be no repeating groups
 	Each row should hold only 1 value
-#•	2nd normal form
+#	2nd normal form
 o	It is in 1NF
 o	All non-key attributes are fully functional dependent on the Primary key.
 #o	It is in 2NF